jtdLab/dart_counter/README.md

 => option 2 is the on to go

 // infra register 3rd party module one big module or multiple seperate modules what is better?

+// TODO constructors test groupt sub groups Upercased or lowercased for the constructor name ? be consistent through project